itrevex/IntroToFlask/README.md

 * Create new repository on github
 * Initial git on in your local project `git init`
+* Create a `.gitignore` file and ignore files inside `env` folder, which our virtual env folder
-* Add and commit files inside your local repository `git add -am"First Commit"`
+* Add and commit files inside your local repository `git add . && -am"First Commit"`
 * Add remote repository to your local repository `git remote add origin remote_repository_url.gi`
 * `git remote -v` to verify new remote url
+* `git pull origin` to get changes on the origin synced with those you have locally.
+* if you find there some staged files from remote that you want to reset, do a `git resest filename` and you can remove the changes and commit what you exactly want.
 * Push local changes to remote `git push origin master`

 ## DEPLOYING APP ON HEROKU